10 Reasons To Make Rhythm A Habit

 10. Provides a form of household management

-The links below are amazon affiliate links to some of my favorite parenting books.
+The links below are Amazon affiliate links to some of my favorite parenting books about rhythm in the home.
 I earn a very small commission at no extra cost to you.
 Thank you for choosing to support this blog!

 - Beyond the Rainbow Bridge: Nurturing Our Children from Birth to Seven by Barbara J. Patterson and Pamela Bradley.

 - You Are Your Child’s First Teacher, Third Edition: Encouraging Your Child’s Natural Development from Birth to Age Six by Rahima Baldwin Dancy

 - Heaven on Earth: A Handbook for Parents of Young Children by Sharifa Oppenheimer

 The One Essential Tool You Need To Get Organized For Good!

 Join the Rhythms of Play community to get organized, connect with your kids, and find the FREEDOM to do the things you LOVE!